Service Outside of Canada

 - (d) Affidavit and Order for Service Outside of Canada (with Consent): These documents apply to those parties who are able to obtain the respondent's consent to service.
 The law on consent is unsettled, but some Masters may grant orders for service when presented with evidence that the Respondent consented to receive the documents.

 - Affidavit of Service (Hague Service Convention): This affidavit of service is specific to service through the Central Authority.
 All other forms of service can prove service using a regular Affidavit of Service.

 Court forms information coordinators are available to assist with locating court forms and providing information on when to use them and how to fill them out.

-Further information on this service and locations can be found on the Resolution and Court Administration Services (RCAS) website.
+Further information on this service and locations can be found on the Court and Justice Services (CJS) website.